Kuznetsov, Petersson and Weyl on $GL(3)$, II: The generalized principal series forms

-From the Weyl law, we see that the generalized principal series forms are fewer in number than the principal series forms of the previous papers.
-However, in every case, the size of the spectral measure is $\asymp \prod_{i<j} \abs{\mu_i-\mu_j}$, and a sum of generalized principal series forms over $d \asymp T$ restores equality between the two types.
+The main terms of the two principal series Weyl laws are $\asymp T^5$, while an equivalent statement for fixed $d \ge 3$ would have main term $\asymp T^3$.
+However, in every case, the size of the spectral measure is (generically) $\asymp \prod_{i<j} \abs{\mu_i-\mu_j}$, and a sum of generalized principal series forms over $d \asymp T$ restores equality between the two types.
 This should not be too surprising, as the number of holomorphic modular forms of weight $k \asymp T$ is also of similar size to the number of spherical $GL(2)$ Maass cusp forms of spectral parameter $\abs{\mu} \asymp T$.